MisterTea/GPT-IF/GptIfEngine/data/rooms/scenery_actions.md

 ## open

 {% if "keycard" not in world.inventory%}You open the locker and find an officer uniform and keycard.
 You quickly pocket the keycard.%%{{ world.inventory.append("keycard") }}%%{% else %}You open the locker another time just to make sure you didn't miss anything{% endif %}

+# theater_painting

+## look

+The painting in The Fortuna Theater is a beautiful masterpiece, displayed prominently on one of the walls.
+It seems to depict a dramatic scene, with vivid colors and intricate details.
+The brushstrokes are bold and confident, conveying a sense of power and passion.
+As you gaze at the painting, you feel as though you are being drawn into its world, lost in its beauty and complexity.
+It is a true work of art, and it adds to the grandeur and sophistication of the theater.

+There's something about the patterns of this painting that strike you, making you tremble.
+It's a whirl of planets that forms strokes based on their trajectories.
+You feel like, with the help of another, you could crack some hidden code in this artistic steganography.

+{% if world.on_chapter >= 6 %}
+{% if world.friends_with("research_scientist") %}
+{% if 'y' not in world.password_letters_found %}
+You and David stare at the painting together and start making mental notes of the movement of the planets from the directions of their blur.

+**David:** Are you seeing what I'm seeing, boy?
+Look at how they all make a 'v' but then bounce at the bottom.
+Every single one of the constellations...

+**Alfred:** If my calculations are correct, the ones travelling from top-right to bottom-left keep going and then make the bounce.

+**David:** It's all forming...

+**Alfred:** A letter.

+**Both:** y!
+It's a lowercase "y"!

+**David:** Haha, even on a stuffy ship like this, we can find an artist with a good grasp of physics and a sense of humor!

+**Alfred:** I feel like there is more than simply jest here, but thanks for your time, sir.

+**David:** The pleasure is all mine!
+So rare to see a mind with both inquisition and patience these days.
+%%{{ world.password_letters_found.add('y') }}%%
+{% else %}
+You and David continue to admire the painting
+{% endif %}
+{% else %}
+You feel as though, with David's help, you could uncover the mysteries of the universe, and of this painting.
+{% endif %}
+{% endif %}